iansinnott/react-boilerplate/README.md

 This project is a dynamic view of my thoughts on developing applications for the web, developer experience (DX), tooling and deployment strategies.

-The two driving philosophies I try to embrace in this project are:
+The three driving philosophies I try to embrace in this project are:

 * Don't do anything the computer can do for you
 * DX is positively correlated with UX, maintainability and stability